olaf-ys/Stock-Trading-with-Deep-Q-Learning/README.md

 ![示例图片](images/Replay_Memory.png)

 **4. Agent**\
 The agent estimates the Q values for each action at each state using trained model, and choose the action with the highest Q value.
-Moreover, to let the agent fully explore different strategies during early stages of episodes in the training process, $\epsilon$-greedy policy is applied to give small chances to non-optimal actions to be chosen by the agent, and the chances decrease with time.
+Moreover, to let the agent fully explore different strategies during early stages of episodes in the training process, $\epsilon$-greedy policy is applied, giving non-optimal actions small chances to be chosen by the agent, and the chances decrease with time.
 However, agent will only take deterministic actions (i.e. not using $\epsilon$-greedy policy) on the test data.

 **5. Trainer**\
 The trainer estimates Q and target Q through the models and update gradients via backpropagation.

+## Results
+Because there are so many uncertainties in the stock market, it might require thousands of episodes for the model to start showing signs of stability and convergence.
+However, due to limited time and resources, I only ran 100 episodes and the experiment result is as follows: